neha45556/geolocatedTweets/README.md

 The data is broken up into multiple JSON files of configurable size for easy parsing.

+## Architecture
+The Engine consists of 2 threads: a streaming thread, and a serializing/parsing thread.
+The streaming thread maintains a connection to Twitter's Streaming API, and inserts data into a queue for parsing or saving.
+The serializing thread parses data from this queue, and attempts to crawl any URLs found in the tweet body.
+The serializing thread also occasionally writes the data to disk in a series of large JSON files.

 ## Data collection
 The Engine maintains a connection to the Twitter Streaming API that queues data for parsing and saving.
 Data is queued in a Python dictionary, which has a format that